grafana/beyla/docs/sources/configure/options.md

 - `kafka` enables the collection of Kafka client/server message queue metrics.

-For example, setting the `instrumentations` option to: `http,grpc` enables the collection of HTTP/HTTPS/HTTP2 and gRPC application metrics.
-The rest of the **instrumentations** will be disabled.
+For example, setting the `instrumentations` option to: `http,grpc` enables the collection of HTTP/HTTPS/HTTP2 and gRPC application metrics, while the rest of the **instrumentations** are be disabled.

 | YAML      | Environment variable | Type   |
 | --------- | ------- | ------ |